 Females do most of the flying during the mating season, with males establishing a territory, sitting on a branch, and waiting for the female to fly past.
-The male will then fly close to her and try to persuade the female to land with him.
+The male will then fly close to her and persuade the female to land with him.
 Any other males are chased away by the first male.
 Although color plays a huge part in courtship, pheromones confirm to the male that he has found a female of the same species.

 Female dragonflies will not mate with a male if they have already mated.
 Males are prone to fighting to prove dominance to the female, and injuries can be severe.
 When the female enters the male’s territory, the male flies up to her to mate.